 As you may know, I am a huge fan of Ruger handguns.
-My EDC has been a Ruger SR9c for some time.
+For the past year, my EDC has been a Ruger SR9c.
 But recently, I began experiencing more back issues when carrying consistently, so I decided to investigate the idea of pocket carry.

 I have long admired SIG weapons but, frankly, didn’t want to spend the money necessary to buy one.
 I’m still not quite sure how it happened, but about a month ago, I stumbled onto a phenomenal local deal on a brand new SIG P938 Equinox.
 The price made the purchase a no-brainer.
 If I liked the gun, I would have found a tremendous value.
-If I disliked the gun, I could easily sell it.
+If I disliked the gun, I could easily sell it and get my money back (or more).
 So I bought it.

 First, let me say SIG does a great job packaging their firearms.
 The included lockable plastic case is significantly nicer than anything that came with any of my Rugers.
 It looks the part of a more expensive purchase.
 Included in the box was the gun, a 6-round flush stainless magazine, a 7-round stainless magazine with pinky extender, a lock, warranty info, a manual, some SIG promotional material, a SIG decal sticker, some gun oil, a kydex OWB holster, and a gun lock.

 The gun is small but feels rock solid.
 My Rugers are polymer guns.
 This little SIG is a metal gun.
 In fact, the gun looks and feels a lot like a miniaturized 1911.
 I have to admit, it’s very, very nice.
 I particularly like the look of this Equinox edition when compared to most other models.

 - FRAME MATERIAL Alloy

 - SLIDE MATERIAL Stainless Steel